 Our stockholders will have the opportunity again at this year's 2023 Annual Meeting to vote on our named executive officer compensation through the stockholder advisory vote (commonly known as a "say-on-pay" vote) included as Proposal Three in this Proxy Statement.
 Over 91% of the stockholder votes cast have been cast in favor of our named executive officer compensation at each of our past five annual meetings of stockholders.
-The Human Resources Committee considers input from our stockholders and the outcome of our annual say-on-pay votes when making future executive compensation decisions and, to the extent there is any significant vote against the named executive officer compensation as disclosed in this Proxy Statement, the Human Resources Committee will seek to understand and consider our stockholders' concerns and will evaluate whether any actions are appropriate to address those concerns.
+The Human Resources Committee considers input from our stockholders and the outcome of our annual say-on-pay votes when making future executive compensation decisions and, to the extent there is any significant vote against the named executive officer compensation as disclosed in this Proxy Statement, the Human Resources Committee votes those concerns.
 Since the 2022 stockholder vote on executive compensation occurred after the Human Resources Committee had established all of the compensation elements for 2022, the Human Resources Committee could only take into consideration the 2022 stockholder vote in establishing executive compensation for 2023.
 We encourage you to review this "Executive Compensation" section, together with the compensation tables that follow, prior to casting your advisory vote on the "say-on-pay" proposal.